-- You are responsible for updating your email and mailing address directly with Optum Financial.
+- You are responsible for updating your email and mailing address directly with Optum.

 - If you do not resolve an unsubstantiated claim, it will be converted to business debt.

-For questions on how to resolve a health care FSA unsubstantiated claim, eligible expenses, or the status of a claim, contact Optum Financial at (833) 881-8158 or visit the Optum Financial mobile app or the Optum website.
+For questions on how to resolve a health care FSA unsubstantiated claim, eligible expenses, or the status of a claim, contact Optum at (833) 881-8158 or visit the Optum Financial mobile app or the Optum website.